-Although the logo maybe used with a transparent background with opacity, it is not permissable to use the logo on the same background as the colours present in the image as this creates a confusion where the logo begins and ends.
+Although the logo may be used with a transparent background with opacity, it is not permissible to use the logo on the same background as the colours present in the image as this creates confusion where the logo begins and ends.
+All materials should be recognizable as our eparchial image without the need for a logo via using consistent font, colours, and messaging.